Google Inks Huge Corporate Solar-Plus-Storage Deal in Nevada

 "You can draw a straight line between Google's aspiration for 100 percent load-following renewable energy and energy storage's inclusion in this agreement," said Finn-Foley.

 While large-scale renewables procurements have become commonplace for many corporations — now accounting for more than 15 percent of the total utility-scale solar pipeline — buyer requirements are becoming more sophisticated.
-Many want to match their real-time consumption to 100 percent renewables; Google has already done so.
+Many want to match their real-time consumption to 100 percent renewables; Google has so far done so only on an annual basis.*

 If others follow, Finn-Foley said it would represent a “sea change in how corporations approach renewable energy.”

-Note: *Correction: this article originally stated Google had matched its electricity demand with 100 percent renewables.
-It has done so on an annual basis.